Sandruski/bot-battles/README.md

 # Bot Battles
 [Bot Battles](https://github.com/Sandruski/bot-battles) is a 2D multiplayer game about programming your own bot and battling against others.

-The project is in the Alpha stage.
+The project is in the Beta stage.

 # Requirements
 - Python 3.8

 To import the example script:
 - PyGLM
-- NumPy

 # Installation
 1. Go to the Releases section of the repository.